fxchen/cihackathon/website/docs/getting_started.md

 ## Learn

-Read or watch our presentations (Background) to get up to speed on how cochlear implants work, how to participate, and what resources are available to you.
+Read or watch our presentations to get up to speed on how cochlear implants work, how to participate, and what resources are available to you.

 ## Hack